Josh-chief/Notificationkt-/README.md

 # Notificationkt-
-This activity has a button where when clicked it does pop up a notification .
+This activity has a button where when clicked it does pop up a notification.